Medical Reviewer

 Amanda Stevens, B.S.

 Recognizing the potential crossover between impulse control disorder and other mental health issues like addiction can be essential for your treatment.
-Seeking comprehensive care that holistically addresses all of your needs is essential for the recovery process.
+Seeking comprehensive care that holistically addresses your needs is essential for recovery.

 Impulse Control Disorders